JoschHagedorn/triangular-arbitrage-experiment/README.md

 The base asset is the starting and ending currency in a triangular arbitrage chain.
 It is the currency that is initially held, exchanged for other currencies in the chain, and then ultimately exchanged back to at the end of the chain.
 The base asset determines the direction of the triangular arbitrage trades and is used to calculate the profit of an arbitrage opportunity.

 **Base asset quantity:**
-The base asset quantity is a crucial factor in determining the duration of a triangular arbitrage opportunity.
+The base asset quantity is the amount of the base asset that is used for the execution of a triangular arbitrage chain.
+It plays an important role in determining the duration of an opportunity.
 When an opportunity begins, it is the moment when the limit prices become immediately executable, based on the best bid/ask prices in the limit order book and their quantities.
-The base asset quantity defines the minimum quantity of the best bid/ask prices required for the opportunity to be executable.
+The base asset quantity defines the minimum quantity of the base asset required for the opportunity to be executable.

 ## Features